-At CLTRe, we study how different human factors (age, gender, experience, attitudes, awareness, industry sector, etc) influence the dimensions of security culture, including risky behaviour.
+At CLTRe, we study how different human factors (age, gender, experience, attitudes, awareness, industry sector, etc) influence the dimensions of security culture, including risky behaviour, to discover how we can improve.
 Our research shows that the security culture of an organization varies greatly depending on the gender balance of the workforce.
 As we looked at all seven dimensions of security culture we continued to see fascinating discoveries.

 How does skewed gender balance influence behavior?